raspberrypilearning/butterfly-garden/en/step_2.md

 Follow each task given below.

 --- task ---
-Click on the Code tab and then `Motion`{:class="block3motion"} to see the motion blocks.
+Click on the code tab and then select `Motion`{:class="block3motion"} to see the motion blocks available.
 These blocks make sprites move around the stage.

 ![Open the Motion section](images/butterfly-motion.png){:width="300px"}
 --- /task ---